vdbrink/vdbrink.github.io/projects/retrofit_kitchen_appliances.md

 With these automations you can make the next notifications and/or announcements when the coffee machine ...

 * to order new beans or cups (count the brewed coffees).
-* to descale the machine.
-* to clean the machine internally.
+* to descale the machine after it's used X times.

 ---

 ## Lights

+Lights in the kitchen can be made smarter by automating them based on presence or daylight.

 <img src="images_kitchen_appliances/kitchen.jpg" alt="lights" width="200px" {{margin}}>